haozeli-ling/Semantic-Analysis/README.md

 | 13 | TBA | | |

 This course incorporates some basic mathematical tools:
 - Set Theory (Basics): It can be found in any introductory resources on [Discrete Mathematics](https://en.wikipedia.org/wiki/Discrete_mathematics), such as books, articles, or YouTube videos.
-For our practical purposes, we will use [a handout](https://github.com/haozeli-ling/Semantic-Analysis/blob/main/Formal_Preliminaries_Reference.pdf) by [Yimei Xiang](https://yimeixiang.wordpress.com/), an associate professor of Linguistics at Rutgers, as a reference.
-- Lambda Calculus and Type Theory:
+- Lambda Calculus and Type: Lambda Calculus is a powerful formal language for defining functions.
+[The Wikipedia page](https://en.wikipedia.org/wiki/Lambda_calculus) offers a clear introduction to this formalism.
+If reading a technical article feels overwhelming, you might enjoy [this YouTube video](https://www.youtube.com/watch?v=ViPNHMSUcog&t=406s), which introduces Lambda Calculus in a more engaging and dynamic way.
+These resources will also highlight the strong connections between mathematics, formal semantics, logic, and programming.